 Webinar: Reducing Housing Instability with Randomized Evaluations

 On February 10, 2020 at 2 p.m.
-EST, J-PAL North America will host a webinar on how organizations can use randomized evaluations to generate new and widely applicable lessons about which strategies are most effective at reducing homelessness and promoting housing stability.
+EST, J-PAL North America hosted a webinar on how organizations can use randomized evaluations to generate new and widely applicable lessons about which strategies are most effective at reducing homelessness and promoting housing stability.

-The webinar will provide additional information about J-PAL North America's Housing Stability Evaluation Incubator, through which organizations can apply for technical assistance and funding to develop one or more high-quality randomized evaluations related to reducing homelessness.
-The webinar will also be an opportunity for prospective applicants to ask questions about the evaluation incubator.
+The webinar provided additional information about J-PAL North America's Housing Stability Evaluation Incubator, through which organizations can apply for technical assistance and funding to develop one or more high-quality randomized evaluations related to reducing homelessness.

-The webinar will feature the following speakers, who will discuss their partnership on an evaluation of the Youth and Family Homelessness Prevention Initiative (YFHPI) in King County, Washington:
+The webinar featured the following speakers, who discussed their partnership on an evaluation of the Youth and Family Homelessness Prevention Initiative (YFHPI) in King County, Washington:

 - Sarah Argodale, Evaluator, King County Department of Community and Human Services